Essential grocery list for the Fast Metabolism Diet

 Frozen shrimp and/or salmon.
 Frozen fish is just fine if you don’t have access to fresh fish.

 Eggs and egg whites.
-Since we just use egg whites on Phase 1 and Phase 2, it’s fine to use liquid egg whites.
-Just be sure they are 100% egg whites.
-Preferably organic.
+Since we just use egg whites on Phase 1 and Phase 2, it’s fine to use 100% organic liquid egg whites.

 Turkey or chicken breasts.
 Buy organic and antibiotic free if possible.